RubixML/Server/README.md

 		'morgan' => 'secret',
 		'taylor' => 'secret',
 	]),
-], 100);
+], 50, 100);
 ```

 #### Routes
-The HTTP server exposes the following resources.
+The HTTP server exposes the following resources and their methods.

 | Method | URI | Description |
 |---|---|---|